Order Publications Online (25% discount for MSA, CMS and GS members, except shipping)

 The chapters in this volume represent a compilation of the material presented by the invited speakers at a short course on August 21-23, 2011 called Sulfur in Magmas and Melts and its Importance for Natural and Technical Processes held at the Hotel der Achtermann, in Goslar, Germany following the 2011 Goldschmidt Conference in Prague, Czech Republic.

-Following a nice overview in chapter 1 by the organizers, this volume is divided into 4 parts:
+The following is a nice overview in chapter 1 by the organizers, this volume is divided into 4 parts:

 Sulfur is one of the most abundant volatiles in terrestrial magmas.
 During volcanic eruptions, large amounts of sulfur are released to the atmosphere, mostly as SO2 and H2S, which have important climatic impacts.
 Sulfur also has significant effects on the partitioning of a wide variety of elements between silicate melts, liquid metals, gases, and solids, and consequently magmatic sulfur species exert major controls on the genesis of a large variety of ore deposits.
 Physicochemical processes involving sulfur also affected the evolution of the early solar system.
 Furthermore, sulfur plays important roles in technical processes involved in glass and steel production.
 In glass manufacturing, sulfate is often added for fining of glass melts, i.e., to remove bubbles which would otherwise cause significant quality degradation, and sulfur also influences the color of industrial glass.
 In steel production, molten metals are forced to interact with silicate slag melts for desulfurization which is required to produce high-performance steel.